foxbits/ytm-to-statsfm/README.md

    As you know, on YT Music you can both listen to songs and watch videos (which are basically YouTube videos).
    These videos often do not have standard track artist / title naming format and usually put everything in the title (since they are YT videos) - e.g. "Artist - Song | Official Audio" and other variations.
 This means that the script has to do some non-deterministic guessing as in what's the artist and the song title in such videos, which often fails if you want a lot of music videos with non-standard formatting.
 Therefore, you can choose to ignore such videos watched on YT Music (note: videos watched on YouTube itself are automatically ignored).
 If you choose not to ignore them, the script tries to sanitize them as best as it can, following the format <artist-name><split-chars><song-title> and stripping any Official* (with/without paranthesis) from the song
 4. In case of rapidfuzz related errors, get the latest build version from [here](https://www.piwheels.org/project/rapidfuzz/) and install it with `pip install rapidfuzz==<version> --force-reinstall --no-deps`
-5. For files that end-up with errors (listed in previous steps), they cannot be retried if you don't edit anything in the process:
+5. For files that end-up with errors (listed in previous steps), they cannot be retried if you don't edit anything in the process (don't expect different results when doing the same thing over and over again).
+But, what you can do, depending on the failing step:
       1. `<your-file>.errors.json` => failed at **sanitize** step
          1. if you want to retry this, you have to manually edit this file to make sure it has valid artist (`subtitles[0].name` - `<artist> - Topic` format) and track name (`title` - `Watched <track-name>` format)
          2. after fixing the file, restart it from step 1, using the file as input file